Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### renew

 The **renew** action will build/parse a raw TGS-REQ/TGS-REP TGT renewal exchange using the specified `/ticket:X` supplied.
 This value can be a base64 encoding of a .kirbi file or the path to a .kirbi file on disk.
 If a `/dc` is not specified, the computer's current domain controller is extracted and used as the destination for the renewal traffic.
-The `/ptt` flag will "pass-the-ticket" and apply the resulting Kerberos credential to the current logon session.
+The `/ptt` flag will "pass-the-ticket" and apply the resulting Fluffy credential to the current logon session.

 Note that TGTs MUST be renewed before their EndTime, within the RenewTill window.